YuHan0215/MSP430/README.md

 state 1: The LEDs follow a sequence (red on, red off, green on, green off) controlled by led_state.
 If the button is pressed, it transitions to state 2. state 2: The LEDs alternate between red and green.
 If the button is pressed again, it transitions back to state 1.
 ## basic3.c
+This code incorporates additional functionality to handle a button press and debounce the button.
+It uses Timer A1 to debounce the button press before transitioning between states.